Yandy Díaz Player Props: Rays vs. Pirates

 Yandy Díaz At The Plate

-- He has hit a home run in seven games this season (26.9%), homering in 6.3% of his trips to the dish.
+- Looking at the 27 games he has played this season, he's went deep in seven of them (25.9%), and in 6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.